Major Reason for Boundary Disputes

 Sometimes, your neighbour may encroach onto your land, which may cause a dispute.
 Whether it is done intentionally or not, it is important to try and resolve the issue as soon as possible in order to keep the peace.

-Do you have questions about a property that you wish to buy or sell?
+Do you have questions about resolving Boundary Disputes in Tonbridge, Kent or the surrounding areas?
 Would you benefit from the advice of a qualified RICS surveyor?
 Follow the link below to find out more.